TheGrognardling/TheGrognardling/README.md

   Algorithmic and formal approaches to metaphysics, epistemology, philosophy of language, and philosophy of mind.

 - **Philosophy of Computation**
-  Foundational investigations into algorithms, complexity, proof, and information.
+  Foundational investigations (practical and theoretical) into algorithms, complexity, proof, and information.

 ---